ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 {: #before-begin-vmware}

 - Check for correct permissions for IBM Cloud VPC.
-- While this is not an exhaustive list, understand the capability differences between VMWare and VPC such as:
+- While this is not an exhaustive list, understand the capability differences between VMware and VPC such as:
     - VPC does not support shared volumes or file-based volumes
     - No GPU supports are allowed
     - Encrypted volumes are not supported